What is a Privacy Notice?

 Some of our partner organisations may share your personal information with us.
 Information sharing between health (NHS Trusts) and Social Care (Local Authorities) is routine and Information Sharing Agreements will exist between partner organisations.
 Refer to the list of ISAs at the end of this document.

 Integrated Care Systems (ICS) are new partnerships between the organisations that meet health and care needs across an area, to coordinate services and to plan in a way that improves population health and reduces inequalities between different groups.
 TEWV is an active partner in the development of ICS.
-For example, TEWV is a partner in the Great North Care Record (GNCR).

 Service users who use computerised therapy may wish to know that data is transferred, but not stored, to the patient administration system.